-Maintaining our current road and transportation infrastructure is a great priority for the County.
-Williamson County is responsible for maintaining approximately 1,400 miles of county roads spread over an area of 1,124 square miles.
-By evaluating each road, Williamson County has created a schedule for resurfacing neighborhood roads and county roads, as well as conducting major maintenance on county roads when necessary.
-All the Road and Bridge revenue goes to maintaining the roadway system.
-If you have a question or request about maintenance on a county roads, please email roadadmin@wilco.org or call (512) 943-3330.
+Maintaining our current road and transportation infrastructure is an important priority for the County.
+Williamson County is responsible for maintaining approximately 1,400 miles of county roads across 1,124 square miles.
+The County evaluates each road and has created a schedule for resurfacing neighborhood roads and county roads, as well as conducting major maintenance, when necessary.
+All tax revenue designated for Road and Bridge goes to maintaining the County roadway system.
+If you have questions or maintenance requests for a county road, please email roadadmin@wilco.org or call 512-943-3330.

-11. How can I get involved in the Chandler Road Extension Planning & Preservation Study?
+II.
+How can I get involved in the Chandler Road Extension Planning & ROW Preservation Study?